Guide: Serial communication over uart

 • Reseat your jumpers if they have wiggled loose.

-• If your jumper cables appear stressed or worn, replace with fresh ones.
+• If jumper cables appear stressed or worn, replace with fresh ones.